Skip to content

 BOXED WARNING: SERIOUS SKIN REACTIONS

-PADCEV® can cause severe and fatal cutaneous adverse reactions including Stevens-Johnson syndrome (SJS) and Toxic Epidermal Necrolysis (TEN), which occurred predominantly during the first cycle of treatment, but may occur later.
+PADCEV® (enfortumab vedotin-ejfv) can cause severe and fatal cutaneous adverse reactions, including Stevens-Johnson syndrome (SJS) and Toxic Epidermal Necrolysis (TEN), which occurred predominantly during the first cycle of treatment, but may occur later.

 Closely monitor patients for skin reactions.